geomensione/geomensione.github.io/js13kgames-SPACE/README.md

 also enemies have different size and velocity

-Params: color and size of planet, color and size and shape and velocity and number of enemies, velocity and shape of hero
+Params: color and size of planet, background color, color and size and shape and velocity and number of enemies, velocity and shape of hero.

 procedural planet https://blogg.bekk.no/procedural-planet-in-webgl-and-three-js-fc77f14f5505 https://github.com/holgerl